Galois Theory of Algorithms: Algorithms

 \Tree [{$f:\N^a\raa\N^b$} {$g:\N^a\raa\N^c$} ] .{$\la f,g \ra :\N^a\raa\N^b\times \N^c$ \\ \b} $\sim$ \Tree [ [ {$g:\N^a\raa\N^c$} {$f:\N^a\raa\N^b$} ] .{$\la g,f \ra :\N^a\raa\N^c\times \N^b$ \\ \b} {$tw:\N^c \times \N^b\raa\N^b \times\N^c$} ].{$tw \circ \la g,f \ra: \N^a \raa\N^b \times \N^c$ \\ \c}

 \item Twist is idempotent.

 \item Twist is coherent.
-That is, the twist maps of three elements to get along with themselves.
+That is, the twist maps of three elements behave with respect to themselves.

 This is called the hexagon law or the third Reidermeister move.
-Given the idempotence and hexagon laws, it is a theorem that there is a unique twist map made of smaller twist maps between any two products of elements (\cite{MacLane} Section XI.4). \end{itemize} \end{examp}
+Given the idempotence and hexagon laws, it is a theorem that there is a unique twist map made of smaller twist maps between any two products of elements (\cite{MacLane} Section XI.4).
+The induced product map will be coherent. \end{itemize} \end{examp}

 \begin{examp} $\PRalgCatN$ is a category with a natural number object.
-It is $\PRalgCat$ with the following relations: \begin{itemize} \item Left square of Diagram (\ref{natnumobj}). $(f\sharp g) \circ(id \times z) \quad \sim \quad (f \circ \pi^{a+1}_a).$ \item Right square of Diagram (\ref{natnumobj}). $ (f\sharp g) \circ(id \times s) \quad \sim \quad (f \circ \la \pi^{a+1}_a , (f \sharp g) \ra .$ \item Natural number object and identity.
-If $g=\pi^{a+b}_b : \N^a \times \N^b \lra \N^b$ then
+It is $\PRalgCat$ with the following relations: \begin{itemize} \item Left square of Diagram (\ref{natnumobj}). $(f\sharp g) \circ(id \times z) \quad \sim \quad (f \circ \pi^{a+1}_a).$ \item Right square of Diagram (\ref{natnumobj}). $ (f\sharp g) \circ(id \times s) \quad \sim \quad (f \circ \la id, id, (f \sharp g) \ra .$ \item Natural number object and identity.
+If $g=\pi^{a+b+1}_b : \N^a \times \N^b \times \N \lra \N^b$ then

 \item Natural number object and composition.
 This is explained in Section 3.5 of \cite{Yano}.

 \end{itemize} \end{examp} \begin{examp} $\PRalgCatXN$ is a category that has both a product and natural number object.
 It can be constructed by adding to $\PRalgCat$ all the relations of $\PRalgCatX$ and $\PRalgCatN$ as well as the following relations: \begin{itemize} \item Natural number object and bracket.
 This is explained in Section 3.4 of \cite{Yano}